fizista/micropython-scron/README.rst

     # Depending on the device, you need to add a task that
     # will be started at intervals shorter than the longest
     # time the timer can count.
-    # esp8266 about 5 minutes
-    # esp32 - for processor ESP32D0WDQ6, the problem did not occur
     simple_cron.add('null', lambda *a, **k: None, seconds=0, minutes=range(0,59,5), removable=False)
     simple_cron.add('helloID', lambda *a,**k: print('hello'))
     simple_cron.run()